Nordmazedonien Country Report 2020

 In terms of autonomous organizations, some urban and rural neighborhood associations function, even though that is impeded by a legal framework removing their status as legal entities.
 In rural areas especially, the neighborhood associations seem to be the most meaningful connections to the municipality and any form of governance.
 At the same time, in some parts of the country, such as areas of Skopje, there is voluntary organizing in neighborhoods to prevent changes in urban planning and further reduction of green space.
 In other places, such as Tetovo, there is robust environmental self-organizing against air pollution.
 People from a number of municipalities in the southeastern part of the country also self-organize against mining exploration and exploitation in this predominantly agricultural region, resulting in local referenda on the issue.
 Some of these environmental associations have cut across ethnic, class and gender lines.

-According to the Human Development Index 2018, Macedonia ranked 80 out of 189 countries.
+According to the Human Development Index 2018, North Macedonia ranked 80 out of 189 countries.
 This puts the country below Albania and all the other Yugoslav successor states, with the exception of Kosovo.
 The last available data for the Gini coefficient and poverty are from 2015.
 They show that the Gini coefficient is 35.6, which is a decrease compared to 2008 (44.1) when it was the highest in the Western Balkans and among the highest in Eastern Europe.
 The poverty rate was 8.7%, again the highest in the Western Balkan region.
 A reform of the social protection system was introduced in 2018, but according to the World Bank and local civil society, close to one-third of the population lives in poverty, including people who are employed and earn minimum income.

 The official unemployment rate decreased to around 20.8% in the first quarter of 2018 from over 30% in 2006 (State Statistical Office).
 Of those employed in 2017, only 39.2% were women, while women account for 64.5% of the economically inactive population.
 The gender dimension of economic inactivity is primarily due to women being expected to care for children and the elderly, particularly when faced with lack of available and accessible institutions, and due to their informal, often unpaid work in family agricultural or farm activities.
 The situation is even more alarming in rural areas.

 In recent years, unemployment registration has become more stringent and access to higher education has improved.
 In addition, emigration has eased social pressures.
 However, long-term unemployment remains high.
 Youth unemployment is estimated to be around 50%.
-The World Bank links high unemployment in Macedonia to structural problems in the economy, for example, failure to reform during the transition process and to diversify industries.
+The World Bank links high unemployment in North Macedonia to structural problems in the economy, for example, failure to reform during the transition process and to diversify industries.

-Macedonia has a Gender Inequality Index value of 0.149, making it 35th out of 160 countries in the 2017 index.
-In Macedonia, due to mandatory quotas, 37.5% of parliamentary seats are held by women.
+North Macedonia has a Gender Inequality Index value of 0.149, making it 35th out of 160 countries in the 2017 index.
+Due to mandatory quotas, 37.5% of parliamentary seats are held by women.
 Of adult women, 40.5% achieve at least the secondary level of education, compared to 56% of their male counterparts.
 The number of women who graduate from university is consistently higher than the number of men.
 Yet, this is not reflected in the labor market figures, as noted above.
 In addition, the economy is characterized by gender-segregated industries.
 Nearly all employees, for instance, in the textile, leather and shoe industries in the country are women, which is also the industry where workers’ rights are most blatantly disregarded.
 The country’s economy maintains certain important features of gender inequality, which intersect with place of residence (especially rural areas) and ethnicity (especially Roma women) to create social, economic and political exclusion.

 The foundations for a competitive market economy are, by and large, established in North Macedonia.
 The legal system for a functioning market economy is largely in place.
 The North Macedonian denar, the state currency, is practically pegged to the euro at a rate of 61.5 denars to the euro, which provides macroeconomic stability and gives the North Macedonian economy a competitive advantage, according to international rating agencies.
 The Fitch rating for North Macedonia remained the same at BB in the last two years, after being downgraded in 2016.
 Administrative reforms to cut red tape and shorten the time bankruptcy procedures take have been put in place.
 According to a business enterprise survey by the World Bank, the main obstacles to doing business are political instability, the informal sector, and access to financing.
 Conditions for establishing a business, however, are relatively good, according to the World Bank’s 2019 Doing Business report.
 Doing so takes four procedures, 14 days and costs of 0.9% of average income per capita, ranking the country at 47 out of 190 in the Starting a Business subindex.
 The informal sector is in decline, but still considerable.
 The informal sector declined from 40% to 45% of GDP to around 24% over a ten-year period.